Widezadenis/LengthOfStay-Project/README.md

 # LengthOfStay Predictive Dasboard

 # Project OVerview:
 This project analyzes hospital admission data to predict patient length of stay (LoS).
-By identifying key risk factors at admission, the dashboard enables proactive resource allocation and improved patient flow management.
+By identifying risk factors at admission, this dashboard aims to improve resource allocation and patient flow management.

 ###### Dataset: Microsoft Hospital Length of Stay dataset (100,000+ admissions, 28 clinical features)